 Nunn's 33 points propel Heat past Spurs

-Kendrick Nunn scored 33 points to lead the Miami Heat to a 106-100 victory over the San Antonio Spurs on Wednesday night.
-The 24-year-old rookie shot 13 of 18 from the field, including 5 of 7 from 3-point range, for the Heat, who snapped their first two game losing streak of the season and improved to a league-best 18-1 at home.
+Kendrick Nunn scored 33 points to lead the host Miami Heat to a 106-100 victory over the San Antonio Spurs on Wednesday night.
+The 24-year-old rookie hit 13 of 18 shots from the field, including 5 of 7 from 3-point range, for the Heat, who snapped their first two-game losing streak of the season and improved to a league-best 18-1 at home.

 Goran Dragic finished with 17 points for Miami, and Bam Adebayo contributed 14 points, 13 rebounds and seven assists.
 Heat star Jimmy Butler struggled on offense, shooting 4 of 11 from the field en route to 12 points.
 Duncan Robinson was Miami's fifth double-figure scorer with 11 points.